shreyakhettry/IPL-Exploratory-Analysis/README.md

 Methodology

-- Utilized R for data visualization, statistical interpretation, and HTML generation in the project.
+- Utilized R for data visualization, statistical interpretation, and HTML generation in the project

 - Conducted extensive Data Wrangling, Data Exploration and Basic Univariate and Bivariate Analysis of the variables

 - Applied various transformation and visualization techniques to categorize and generate diverse graphical representations of the data

+Files Information

+- IPL Analysis Project.Rmd: The code for the project written in R

+- IPL Analysis Project.html: The HTML generation of the project from the code in the R file

+- IPL Analysis Project.pdf: The PDF generation of the project from the HTML link